Where Duty Begins

 And he broke it with a single dagger?

 Jack scratched the back of his head.
-“Um… that one’s on me.
+“Yeah, that one’s on me.
 I should’ve been clearer about the test parameters.”

-“How can you sound so unbothered about this?!
-Yes, he’s strong—but unless we’re suddenly in need of a walking weapon, I fail to see where that gets us!
-Adding more just means more mouths to feed—and more paperwork…”
+“How can you sound so unbothered about this?
+He may indeed be strong, sure, but what this kingdom needs is a knight bred with loyalty to the kingdom and royal family.
+Unless we’re suddenly in need of a walking weapon, I fail to see where that gets us!”

 Edmund stared at him, scandalized.
-“What are you even saying?!”
+“What are you saying?”

 “There’s a role he’s perfect for.
 And we were just looking for someone to fill it.”